-Whatever stage of the process it is at, ACT QUICKLY, even if you either ignored or were unable to deal with previous stages of the process or did not receive earlier notices.
+Whatever the stage of the process you are at ACT QUICKLY, even if you either ignored or were unable to deal with previous stages of the process or did not receive earlier notices.

 Be careful what you say on Facebook or other social media as you may say something which later makes it harder to fight penalties and costs.